What Startup Owners Can Learn from Expert Traders

-So, what can startup owners learn from traders?
+What can startup owners learn from traders?
 Read on below to find out.

 Being the main decision-maker, traders understand that there’s no one to blame or judge, but themselves in the outcome of their trading process, as they know the importance of trusting their decisions and instincts.
-Their ultimate competitor here is themself and their ability to come up with the best strategy to hedge risk and losses.
+Their ultimate competitor here is themselves and their ability to come up with the best strategy to hedge risk and losses.
 They need to trust in their decisions, their trading plan, and their market strategy for it to work, otherwise, their personal money is at risk.

 Both trading and entrepreneurship have challenging paths to success.
 There are risks and losses involved along the way to gaining high profit.
 Forbes states that trusting one’s self is a vital entrepreneurial trait that every business owners must have to gain success.
 Erika Andersen wrote in her article: “You can’t see it, count it, put your hands on it – but the presence or absence [of trust] is the key to success.
 And this is true both personally and professionally.”
 Self-doubt and lack of self-esteem only promote procrastination and delay the ability to attain your goals.